igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 prefix scope.
 For example, all addresses ending with ::1234 within 2001:db8::/32 can be specified as 2001:db8::1234//ffff:ffff::ffff.

-To make these representations easier to operationally manage and validate, it helps to have an explicit convention for representing prefixes within address groups.
+To make these representations easier to manage and validate, it helps to have an explicit convention for representing prefixes within address groups.
 For example, 2001:db8::1234//ffff:ffff::ffff can be represented as 2001:db8::1234//32+::ffff.

 This is specified as: